 To really feel part of the image, he likes to spend time on location in advance of his planned field sessions.
 "This is not a controlled commercial experience," he says.
 "Every moment, the light changes - day or night.
 The image comes when nature decides to make a gift of it - like a revelation."
 And the rest of the photographic expression is revealed upon study and experimentation back in the studio.
 "The camera is needed to capture the light - the artist is needed to release the emotion."
 He carries within himself an abiding love for arid mountains topped by bristlecone pines, sand dunes blown into curves and heaps, wild flowers and sweeping sandstone views framed by blue skies and towering storm clouds.
 You’ll notice that . . . while viewing what he saw . . . in this book.

 Mark Andrews, an Emmy-award winning photographer, is well known for his interpretive and well crafted photographs of the landscape in the southwestern United States.
-He works with a classic 4x5 wooden field camera as well as modern DSLR gear.
+His works reflect his love and connection with the wilderness.
 He creates his own edition prints in gicle’, hand-embellished with pastel colors on watercolor papers.
 As an original pioneer of the gicle’ process for photographs in 1989, he has explored many combinations of inks, dyes and substrates to produce his glowing final prints.
 Mark has frequently taught as a guest instructor at numerous workshops and university settings.
 His prints are collected nationwide for private and corporate collections and he remains active in creating and presenting art edition prints and commercial and documentary videography.
 His gallery portals may be found at MarkAndrews.com.